salabim/peek/readme.md

 It can be useful to have multiple instances, e.g. when some of the debugging has to be done with context information and others requires an alternative prefix.

-THere are several ways to obtain a new instance of peek:
+There are several ways to obtain a new instance of peek:

 *    by using `peek.new()`

      With this a new peek object is created with the default attributes
 *    by using `peek.new(ignore_toml=True)`

-     With this a new peekobject is created with the default attibutes.
+     With this a new peekobject is created with the default attributes.
 Any peek.toml files are ignored.
 *    by using `peek.fork()`

      With this a new peek object is created with the same attributes as the object it is created ('the parent') from.
 Note that any non set attributes are copied (propagated) from the parent.